BenJBailey/benstandup/README.md

 ### Thursday

-    - More MDF stuff
+    - ✅ More MDF stuff
-    - test the other stuff form stuff for Said and merge to dev
+    - ✅ test the other stuff form stuff for Said and merge to dev
+    - test form changes in dev (and prep for a release.. next week?)

+### Friday

+    - Weekly report
     - test form changes in dev (and prep for a release.. next week?)
     - Recurring Payments in Authorize ?